patridge/patridgedev.com-jekyll/_posts/2018-10-29-fallback-variables-in-dotnet-new-templates.md

 If you got lost along the way or need something to compare to, look in the [**3-coalesce-parameters** folder](https://github.com/patridge/demo-custom-dotnet-template/tree/master/3-coalesce-parameters) of the [sample Git repo with the resulting templates](https://github.com/patridge/demo-custom-dotnet-template) from following along with this blog post series.

 You can now start introducing coalesce, or fallback, variables into your `dotnet new` templates.
 As always, there's so much more that can allow you to do even more advanced things with your templates, some of which I hope to cover in more posts.
-If there’s something cool that I need to cover, though, [reach out to me on Twitter: @patridgedev](https://twitter.com/patridgedev).
+If there's something cool that I need to cover, though, [reach out to me on Twitter: @patridgedev](https://twitter.com/patridgedev).